rehierl/node-tree-outliner/algorithm-notes.md

           /#text, /h1, #text, /#text, /body]
 ```

-Any tag in such a sequence is the result of the corresponding enter or exit
+Any tag in such a sequence corresponds with an enter or exit event: start tag
-event: start tag `name` represents an enter and end tag `/name` an exit event.
+`name` represents an enter and end tag `/name` an exit event.
+Any tag sequence
-Any tag sequence therefore corresponds with the structure of one or more,
+corresponds with the structure of one or more, possibly infinitely many, HTML
-possibly even infinitely many, HTML fragments that have identical structure.
+fragments that have identical structure.

 <!-- ======================================================================= -->
 ## Token sequences

-Each tag in a tag sequence corresponds with a single node.
-Replacements are
-therefore required in order to use such sequences as an analytical tool:
+Switching ones own point of view allows to make the following observation: Tag

-be used to describe sequences of events that will happen when processing
+sequences can be seen to describe the sequence of events that will be triggered
-fragments whose structure matches a given token sequence.

-of infinitely many HTML fragments.
-As such, each token
-sequence can represent infinitely tag sequences.
+when processing a document that has a structure which corresponds with a given
+sequence.

+With regards to a document's outline, any node has one of the following two
+characteristics: Entering and/or exiting a node either changes the current
+outline by creating and/or ending sections, or it has no such effect.

+When processing nodes that do not have an effect on the current outline, it does
+not matter if it is a single node, a subtree of such nodes, sequences of subtrees
+of such nodes, or no such node at all: The current outline will not change.

+Replacing the tags of a tag sequence by tokens therefore allows to generalize
-Therefore, those tag sequences are referred to as token sequences, with
+tag sequences as token sequences:
-each token representing the corresponding operation.

-from being a result of a

-Unfortunately, such a sequence is difficult to follow because the tokens related
-to text nodes can not be distinguished from one another:
+* Tokens in lower-case letters represent nodes that have an effect on
+  the current outline.
+Each of these corresponds with a single node.
+* Tokens in upper-case letters represent any number of nodes (single nodes,
+  whole subtrees, sequences of subtrees, or no such node at all) that have no
+  effect on the current outline.
+These kind of tokens are similar to variables
+  that represent content which has no effect on the current outline.

+The above tag sequence corresponds with the following token sequence:

 ```
+seq-0 := [body, #text, /#text, h1, #text, /#text, /h1, #text, /#text, h1, #text,
+          /#text, /h1, #text, /#text, /body]

 seq-0 := [body, A, /A, h1, B, /B, /h1, C, /C, h1, D, /D, /h1, E, /E, /body]

+seq-1 := [body, h1, B, /B, /h1, h1, D, /D, /h1, /body]
 ```

-* In general, text related tokens should be replaced by one that best reflects
-  the corresponding text node (e.g. `A` instead of `#text`).
-* To clearly distinguish these from element related tokens, element names should
-  be displayed using lower-case and text related nodes using upper-case letters.

-Strictly, tokens A through E, represent text nodes that are entered and immediately
-exited (they have no child nodes).
-These kind of nodes have no side effect in a
-given context.
-As such, these tokens can also be seen to represent enter or exit
-events related to any possible subtree that has the same characteristic (i.e. no
-side effect in a given context). - placeholder, variable, pattern, ...
+Note that `seq-0` also corresponds with `seq-1` (but not vice versa), because
+`seq-1` is a special case of `seq-0`.
+Both sequences are therefore not entirely
+equivalent.

 ```
 Example 2 (E-2):